MMIV-ML/HVL-MMIV-DLN-AI-2022/0-getting_started/README.md

 All students have been given access to the course Discord server via a link shared through email.

 ## Software installation
 * You will be able to work through most of the course material using free cloud resources.
-However, for learning purposes, we recommend installing Python locally on your computer.
+However, for learning purposes, you may consider installing Python locally on your computer.
 One of the easiest ways is to install the Anaconda Python distribution.
 Instructions here: https://www.anaconda.com/products/individual.
 * If you haven't used Python before you can may consider exploring DataCamp.
 You will be sent a link that gives you free 6-month access to all of DataCamp.
 The link will be shared on the course Discord server.

 ## Learning material